Free Assessment: How does your inbound marketing measure up?

 • Are there any anticipated outcomes they expect to see in the long run?

-• Do you have a client testimonial?
+• Do we have a client testimonial?

 The goal is to gather as much information as possible across the entire story: